Radhakrishnan-R/result-summary-component-fm/README.md

 ### What I learned

-On this project I learnt how to use ::before psuedo class to add linear gradient to a button element.
+On this project I learnt how to use ::before psuedo class to add linear gradient to a button element and it was great!

 ```css
 button:before{